Roberto Vitiello

-Roberto Vitiello (born 8 May 1983) is an Italian professional football coach and former player who played as a right back.
-He is currently assistant first-team coach at Premier League club Chelsea.
+Roberto Vitiello (born 8 May 1983) is an Italian professional football coach and former player who is assistant manager for Premier League club Manchester City.

 Career

 Vitiello playing for Palermo in 2015.

 Vitiello started his career at Parma.
 A highly rated youth player, he was part of the youth side that competed at the 2002 Torneo di Viareggio.
 Upon joining the first team, he was given the number 34 jersey.

 After a loan spell in Serie C1 with Cesena, Vitiello was loaned to Vicenza of Serie B in July 2003, as compensation for Giuseppe Cardone and Christian Maggio.
 In summer 2004 the deal became permanent.
 He was sold to Rimini, also of Serie B, in July 2006.

 In June 2010, Vitiello signed a three-year contract with newly relegated Serie B team Siena.

 Vitiello moved to Serie A side Palermo in January 2014.
 His contract expired at the end of the 2016–17 season, which ended with Palermo being relegated to Serie B, and was subsequently not renewed.

 In August 2017 Vitiello signed a 1-year contract with Serie B team Ternana.

 Vitiello joined Lega Pro side Juve Stabia in August 2018, signing a 2-year contract.